Lacunary wavelet series on Cantor sets: Wavelet leader based mutlifractal formalisms

-The previously presented counter-examples are inhomogeneous.
-In this subsection, we propose a general construction which allows to construct many counter-examples to the formalism, amoung which homogeneous functions.
-The existence of such counter-examples was an open question of \cite{Jaffard:10a} and somehow homogeneity of the function is often seen as a way to ensure the validity of the multifractal formalism \cite{Seuret:13}.
+Many counterexamples to the leader Legendre and/or the leader large deviation formalisms have been identified, in particular for measures (that can be identified with wavelet series), see e.g. \cite{Nasr:02,Testud:06,Shmerkin05,Feng05,BaSe23}.
+Recently, Barral and Seuret have studied the generic validity of the leader Legendre formalism, and in particular have constructed function spaces in which the latter formalism is generically not valid, see \cite{BaSeFPI,BaSeFPII}.\\

-The idea is to start from any function $f$ satisfying the formalism and to construct a new wavelet series by sticking together several copies of the wavelet leaders of $f$.
-The H\"older regularity of this new function will be controlled by the regularity of $f$, while its large deviation spectrum will be modify arbitrarly close to $1$. \\
+The main result of this paper, Theorem \ref{thmDLWS}, presents a new counterexample based on the principle of ``duplication'' of the wavelet coefficients.
+Before studying in details this result, we illustrate in this brief subsection how duplicating wavelet coefficients can influence the multifractal spectrum of a function through a toy-example.
+The construction strategy begins with any function $f$ that satisfies the formalism, and involves creating a new wavelet series by sticking together several copies of the wavelet leaders of $f$.
+While the H\"older regularity of this new function remains controlled by the reguarity of $f$, its leader large deviation spectrum can be altered arbitrarily close to $1$.